 Notice the armed policemen and the black railings on the right and that's Downing Street, where the Prime Minister lives at number 10.
 A quick look to the left and you'll see the London Eye, which is on the other side of the river Thames.

-The bus doesn't go into Victoria bus station but instead goes down the side of the station, along Wilton Road which has plenty of restaurants and cafes.
-It's left onto Belgrave Road and you're in Pimlico so it is best to get off at the stop for Pimlico station, on Lupus Street, and it's a 5-minute walk to visit Tate Britain.
+It doesn't go into Victoria bus station but instead goes down the side of the station, along Wilton Road which has plenty of restaurants and cafes.
+Then, it turns left onto Belgrave Road, and you're in Pimlico, so it is best to get off at the stop for Pimlico station, on Lupus Street, and it's a 5-minute walk to visit Tate Britain.